muratk5n/thirdwave/en/index.md

 ---

-Politico: ‘O.J.
+Politico: "‘O.J.
 Simpson on steroids’: Team Trump preps for a post-indictment frenzy..
-Aides to the former president moved aggressively on Thursday to capitalize politically on news that a Manhattan grand jury had charged Trump — using it to fill their fundraising coffers, mobilize loyalists and further solidify his hold on his base of supporters in the GOP presidential primary.
+Aides to the former president moved aggressively on Thursday to capitalize politically on news that a Manhattan grand jury had charged Trump — using it to fill their fundraising coffers, mobilize loyalists and further solidify his hold on his base of supporters in the GOP presidential primary"

 ---